Yahoo! Shortcuts (beta)

 […] enlisted one of WordPress’ famous developers, Alex King, to write their Yahoo shortcuts plugin.
 He has done a pretty good job for Yahoo.
 I’ve […]

-[…] Wordpress I’ve been wondering what Yahoo!’s role in the blogosphere is.
+[…] WordPress I’ve been wondering what Yahoo!’s role in the blogosphere is.
 The plugin is developed for Yahoo! by Alex King who wrote an impressive amount of popular WordPress plugins.
 Will this plugin become another […]

-[…] Davvero molto interessante, per maggiori informazioni seguite il link http://alexking.org/[...]oo-shortcuts […]
+[…] Davvero molto interessante, per maggiori informazioni seguite il link https://alexking.org/blog/2007/12/13/yahoo-shortcuts […]

 Interesting plug-in.
-I gave it a quick try, but it seems to slow up my Wordpress Admin screens.
+I gave it a quick try, but it seems to slow up my WordPress Admin screens.

 After disabling the plug-in I’m able to move around normally.